bluedream1121/A2Net/README.md

-# AttentiveOACK implementation forked by CNNGeometric
+# A2Net implementation forked by CNNGeometric

 ![](http://cvlab.postech.ac.kr/research/A2Net/images/a2net.png)

 This is the implementation of the paper:

  P. H. Seo, J. Lee, D. Jung, B. Han and M. Cho.
 Attentive Semantic Alignment with Offset-Aware Correlation Kernels.
-ECCV 2017 [[website](http://cvlab.postech.ac.kr/research/A2Net/)][[arXiv](https://arxiv.org/abs/1808.02128)]
+ECCV 2018 [[website](http://cvlab.postech.ac.kr/research/A2Net/)][[arXiv](https://arxiv.org/abs/1808.02128)]

 using PyTorch.